Skip to main content

 • attend an annual update provided by the Manual Handling team

-4.7 All staff
+4.7 All colleagues

-Duties of all trust staff include:
+Duties of all trust colleagues include:

 • taking reasonable care of their health and that of others whose safety may be affected by their activities when involved in manual handling operations